Odisha Open: Kiran George stuns 3rd seed Subhankar to enter semis, Malvika continues impressive run | Education

 Fifth seed Ashmita Chaliha got the better of Rhucha Sawant 21-17 21-15 to book her spot in the last four of the women's singles, where she will meet compatriot Smit Toshniwal, who came from behind to beat USA's Ishika Jaiswal 8-21 21-9 21-14.
 In another women's singles quarterfinal, Unnati Hooda handed fellow Indian Samiya Imad Farooqui a 21-10 21-15 defeat in 26 minutes.
 She will lock horns with Malvika, who is ranked 87th, in the semifinal.

-Unseeded Mithun Manjunath, who had stunned seventh seed June Wei Cheam of Malaysia on Thursday, lost a hard fought battle 21-13 14-21 8-21 to Priyanshu Rajawat in 51 minutes in another men's singles quarterfinal match.
+In the men's doubles, Vasantha Kumar and Ashith Surya will face Ravikrishna and Sankar Prasad Udaykumar in one of the semifinals.
+The Sri Lankan duo of Sachin Dias and Buwaneka Goonethilleka will meet the Malaysian pair of Nur Mohd Azriyn Ayub and Lim Khim Wah in the other semifinal.

+In the women's doubles, fifth seeded Indian duo of Treesa Jolly and Gayatri Gopichand beat compatriots Vaishnavi Khadkekar 21-7 21-3 in just 18 minutes to reach the semifinals.
+They will face another Indian duo of Arul Bala Radhakrishnan and Nila Valluvan in the semifinals.

+The other semifinal will be played between eighth seeded pair of Sanyogita Ghorpade and Shruti Mishra and the Indian-American duo of Srivedya Gurazada and Ishika Jaiswal.
 In the mixed doubles event, three Indian pairings -- MR Arjun-Treesa Jolly, Balkeshari Yadav-Swetaparna Panda and Mauryan Kathiravan-Kuham Balashri -- advanced to the semifinals.
-PTI APA SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)